FlavioAro/android-kotlin-flutter-module/README.md

-# kotlin-app-flutter-module
-Integrating a Flutter module into a native Kotlin Android app.
+# Integrating a Flutter module into a native Kotlin Android app

 ### Start Project
 to start the project access the kotlin_app project in Android Studio and do a 'sync'